 If you’re ready for some flavorful cooked cabbage and sausage or bacon you’ll love this.
 The perfect side dish during the week we say.

 - I started with Instant Pot stuffed cabbage casserole which is always a hit.
-Then I made Instant Pot stuffed cabbage and couldn’t stop with all the cabbage recipes!!

 - Of course you can make it in your Ninja Foodi or Crock Pot Express too.
 Any brand works.